tweag/ghc-proposals/proposals/0000-linear-types.rst

 tracking the lifecycle of I/O resources has been a vexing issue for many network services.
-Creating a variant of the BSD socket API that statically guarantees ordering constraints between API calls becomes possible without the overhead of heavyweight encodings based e.g. on parameterized monads.
+Creating a variant of the BSD socket API that statically guarantees ordering constraints between API calls becomes possible without the overhead of heavyweight encodings based *e.g.* on parameterized monads.

 ::
+  -- We need an variant of the IO monad where actions can have a -- multiplicity data IOL p a returnL :: a:p -> IOL p a bindL :: IOL p a ->. (a:p -> IOL q b) ->.
+IOL q b

+  -- Definition of sockets
   data State = Unbound | Bound | Listening | Connected
   data Socket (s :: State)
   data SocketAddress

-  socket :: IO '1 (Socket Unbound)
+  socket :: IOL '1 (Socket Unbound)
   bind :: Socket Unbound ->.
-SocketAddress -> IO '1 (Socket Bound)
+SocketAddress -> IOL '1 (Socket Bound)
   listen :: Socket Bound->.
-IO '1 (Socket Listening) accept :: Socket Listening ->.
-IO '1 (Socket Listening, Socket Connected) connect :: Socket Unbound ->.
-SocketAddress -> IO '1 (Socket Connected) send :: Socket Connected ->.
-ByteString -> IO '1 (Socket Connected, Unrestricted Int)
+IOL '1 (Socket Listening) accept :: Socket Listening ->.
+IOL '1 (Socket Listening, Socket Connected) connect :: Socket Unbound ->.
+SocketAddress -> IOL '1 (Socket Connected) send :: Socket Connected ->.
+ByteString -> IOL '1 (Socket Connected, Unrestricted Int)
-  receive :: Socket Connected -> IO '1 (Socket Connected, Unrestricted ByteString) close :: ∀s.
-Socket s -> IO 'U ()
+  receive :: Socket Connected -> IOL '1 (Socket Connected, Unrestricted ByteString) close :: ∀s.
+Socket s -> IOL 'U ()

 The `paper <https://arxiv.org/abs/1710.09756>`_ mentions other use cases as well, such as efficient and safe data serialization as well